 TOP will help you learn how to successfully teach and deliver an online course.
 It is a free and available to all faculty at Montana State University in Bozeman.
 Successful participants will receive a certificate of completion.

 1) Attend a D2L introductory training session

-Face-to-Face: The introductory hands-on workshop "Getting Started with D2L" introduces participants to working in D2L Learning Environment (LE).
-See Getting Started with D2L.
+The introductory hands-on workshop "Getting Started with D2L" introduces participants to working in D2L Learning Environment.
+The workshop will be offered again in January 2014.

 2) Complete the Faculty Self-Assessment: Preparing for Online Teaching

 This anonymous survey takes approximately 10 minutes to complete and will give you invaluable insight to your teaching and organizational style when developing a new course.
 You will receive immediate feedback, which should be saved.

 See how many of these core principles you are incorporating in your current course and consider how you can use more of them to enhance the learning for your students.

 4) Review the Strategies for Effective Online Teaching (PDF) and explore a sample online course

 Strategies can also be explored more in-depth in a sample course in D2L.
 To obtain access, contact email@example.com.